-Penetration tests (aka pentest) can be expensive!
-Depending on the complexity of your site or network they may range from $25-50k and sometimes go up to $100k!
-This is a guide for those looking to schedule their first pentest AND get the most return on investment for the money from time spent on an exercise like this.
-It comes out of experience from being on both sides of the fence.
+Penetration tests (aka pentests) can be expensive!
+Depending on the complexity of your site or network, they may range from $25 or, sometimes, all the way up to $100k!
+This is a guide for those looking to schedule their first pentest AND get the most return on investment spent on an exercise like this.
+This is based on experience from being on both sides of the fence!

 Pentest ROI: Get Multiple SOWs